ptchau2003/Dynamic-DNS/README.md

 Outputs:
 ```
 5. Create an EC2 instance with Tags Key = Name, Value = Test
-6. Check the Route 53 A record is available
+6. Check the Route 53 A record is available in Privated Host Zone with hostname = Tags.Name, value = Private IP address
+7. Terminate EC2 instance with Tags Key = Name, Value = Test
+8. Check the Route 53 A record is removed in Privated Host Zone